ElementsProject/ifpaytt/README.md

 That's it!
 The server is now ready to accept payments and trigger IFTTT actions.

 ## Paying to trigger actions

+A user can now access the IFTTT action through a three-part process:

 1. Send an empty `POST` request to `/{event-name}` to get the BOLT11 payment request and the `X-Token` header: